-Beans were a chuck wagon staple.
+Dutch oven beans were a chuck wagon staple.
 Cowboying on a cattle drive was shift work.
 The cows needed to be watched 24 hours a day, so there were forever hands riding into camp, looking for some quick grub and a quick nap before climbing back into the saddle and going back to work.
-Doctored up beans were the perfect thing to keep stewing in a Dutch Oven on coals from the campfire.
-They’re hardy enough to make a filling meal (especially if their was some leftover cornbread or soda bread floating around) and when the pot runs low, ol’ Cooky just adds more to it!
+Doctored up Dutch oven campfire beans were the perfect thing to keep stewing in a Dutch Oven on coals from the campfire.
+They’re hardy enough to make a filling meal (especially if there was some leftover cornbread or soda bread floating around) and when the pot runs low, ol’ Cooky just adds more to it!

 Experiment with combinations and ratios of types of beans until you find what you like, then stick with it.